Keflavik Airport – Iceland’s Main Hub

 Reykjavik Cars offers its services at KEF Airport.
 The office is just 500 meters away from the arrivals hall.
 The area is within walking distance, but you can also use the Car Rental Services shuttle.
 The bus departs every 15 minutes from the outside of the arrivals terminal.
 Getting your vehicle to drive in Iceland is quite easy!

 Iceland is an expensive country and we are also highly taxed.
 The VAT is 24% so, saving those taxes can indeed make a difference.
-Keflavik Airport’s Duty-Free area is well-stocked and offer and a wide range of products to buy before departing or upon arrival.
+Keflavik Airport’s Duty-Free area is well-stocked and offers and a wide range of products to buy before departing or upon arrival.
 Clothes, cosmetics, liquors, travel products, and souvenirs are offered at the store 24/7.

 In order to get the vat refund, products and goods must be presented at the desk with the mentioned documentation.